eranltd/DuckGoProxy_Core/README.md

 A unidirectional data flow is central to the Flux pattern, and in fact Flux takes its name from the Latin word for flow.
 In the above diagram, the ___dispatcher___, ___stores___ and ___views___ are independent nodes with distinct inputs and outputs.
 The ___action creators___ are simply discrete, semantic helper functions that facilitate passing data to the ___dispatcher___ in the form of an ___action___.

+__once the project will run you'll have a react srv running on localhost:3005, and localhost:5000 \ 5001 for the Public API once these commands complete.__

 ## Running the sample